MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/explore-data-service.md

 - Exploration authors need build permissions on the dataset to create an exploration and open the Explore dialog.
 - When you save, the destination workspace must be in a Premium capacity.
 - Changing a sensitivity label on a dataset doesn't currently propagate down to the exploration that you create for it.
+- There is currently a known issue when you attempt to save an exploration from the Datamart SQL editor entry point.
+We’re working on a fix.
+- Explore isn't currently supported for streaming datasets.
+- If you save to **My workspace**, you may need to refresh your page to see the newly saved exploration artifact.

 ### To share

-Exploration users need a Power BI Pro or PPU license to share.
+- Exploration users need a Power BI Pro or PPU license to share.

-When you share, Power BI prompts you to grant build permissions to the underlying dataset so the recipient can view.
+- When you share, Power BI prompts you to grant build permissions to the underlying dataset so the recipient can view.
 If you skip this second dialog, the recipient can't see the exploration and has to ask you for permissions.

-Explorations aren't currently shown in lineage view as related to the dataset.
+- Explorations aren't currently shown in lineage view as related to the dataset.

 ### Entry points